![]() |

 Following such a tumultuous month, my fingers start and stop on the keyboard as I wonder where to begin.

-Georgia Aquarium |
+Georgia Aquarium

-Because we haven’t been on a true family vacation since I don’t know when, because recent health info gifted us with a wake-up call, because my husband had a week until his job started, and because we had to travel through five states anyway, we decided to take a slow road trip to get here.
-We visited friends in Atlanta, explored a waterfall in Tennessee and spent time with family in Kentucky.
+Because we haven’t been on a true family vacation since I don’t know when, because recent health info gifted us with a wake-up call, because my husband had a week until his job started, and because we had to travel through five states anyway, we decided to take a slow road trip to get Detroit.
+We visited friends in Atlanta, explored a waterfall in Tennessee, and spent time with family in Kentucky.
 We savored it all as we journeyed North, into cold temperatures.
 It was in Michigan that we were actually greeted with snow.

 A good time for an aside: While I hope to visit each of the 50 states before I die, driving through the Bible belt is always something I dread.
-There’s no inspiration to be found between the rebel flags flying, anti-choice billboards and others threatening the reader into believing in Jesus, while still others advertise strip clubs and “massage,” mixed in with the sound of gunshots and the incredibly unpatriotic jokes against our President printed out and posted inside local gas stations.
+There’s no inspiration to be found between the rebel flags flying, anti-choice billboards, other billboards threatening the reader into believing in Jesus, while still others advertise strip clubs and “massage,” mixed in with the sound of gunshots and the incredibly unpatriotic jokes against President Obama printed out and posted inside local gas stations.
 This region drowns in hypocrisy…but as long as they all go to church on Sunday, I guess it’s OK.

 My son, notorious for being terrible in the car, handled the trip really well and only got antsy at the end of each day, vocalizing what we were all feeling and signifying that it was time to call it a night.
 It was the same with our dog, who is known for his ear-piercing screeches and howls on car rides.
 The planets aligned for us and the trek was peaceful, including the phone call I received from my doc mid-trip, letting me know my results: false alarm.
 (More than $13,000 later, how can I care about a price tag when I’m going to live, right?
 Again, another post.)

-Ice, ice, baby |
+Ice, ice, baby

 We three Floridians (the chihuahua was born in New Mexico) rolled into D-town on a Wednesday night, during a winter storm.
 We even went sledding!
 And after two weeks of sleeping in other people’s beds (most of the time, on an air mattress), we were thrilled when our stuff arrived, safe and sound.

 Though everyone has questioned our move away from sandy beaches and toward snowy pines, we have yet to find a real drawback in our decision.
+We made it, in every sense (by our family’s definition), and are so grateful for it.

 What journey, literal or figurative, are you grateful for this year?